max1220/lua-cpu/README.md

 # lua-cpu

-A simple fantasy 16-bit CPU + some peripherals, and an assembler.
+A simple emulator for a fantasy 16-bit CPU + some peripherals, and an assembler.
 __verry__ WIP.

 DO NOT USE FOR PRODUCTION!!!